docker-hy/docker-hy.github.io/data/part-1/section-1.md

   1cd4cb01482d   hello-world     "/hello"     8 minutes ago    Exited (0) 8 minutes ago              vibrant_bell
 ```

+The command `docker container ls` has also a shorter form `docker ps` that is preferred by many since it requires much less typing...

 ## Docker CLI basics ##

-We are using the command line to interact with the "Docker Engine" that is made up of 3 parts: CLI, a REST API and docker daemon.
-When you run a command, e.g. `docker container run`, behind the scenes the client sends a request through the REST API to the **docker daemon** which takes care of images, containers and other resources.
+We are using the command line to interact with the "Docker Engine" that is made up of 3 parts: CLI, a REST API and Docker daemon.
+When you run a command, e.g. `docker container run`, behind the scenes the client sends a request through the REST API to the **Docker daemon** which takes care of images, containers and other resources.

 You can read the [docs for more information](https://docs.docker.com/engine/reference/commandline/cli/).
 But even though you will find over 50 commands in the documentation, only a handful of them is needed for general use.
 There's a list of the most commonly used basic commands at the end of this section.